Herb Classes 2007-2008

 Medicinal Plants: Survey of 178 Herbs

-There are three textbooks, one set of monographs and two booklets for this class.
+There are three textbooks and one set of monographs for this class.
 Medicinal Plants of the Mountain West (2003), Medicinal Plants of the Desert and Canyon West (1990), and Medicinal Plants of the Pacific West (2003) by Michael Moore.
 The plant monographs are extracted from The Eclectic Materia Medica, Pharmacology and Therapeutics by Harvey Wickes Felter, M.D.
 (1922).
-These monographs can be read online at http://www.swsbm.com/FelterMM/Felters.html as pdf files, or purchased as newly typeset hard copy from the Pacific School.
-HERBAL REPERTORY IN CLINICAL PRACTICE Third Edition, by Michael Moore can be found at http://www.swsbm.com/ManualsMM/HerbRep3.txt and HERBAL ENERGETICS in CLINICAL PRACTICE can be found at http://www.swsbm.com/ManualsMM/HRBENRGT.pdf.
+These monographs can be read online at http://www.swsbm.com/FelterMM/Felters.html as pdf files, or purchased as newly typeset hard copy from the school.

 Introduction to Herbs